CPM, CPC & CPA – The Online advertising pricing models

 So, what to choose?

 Each model has its own pros and cons.
-CPC may be perfect for one business, but pretty irrelevant for another.
-Skilled webmasters gain higher results by making experiments with different models and choose what will be more suitable both for them and advertisers.
+CPC may be perfect for one business but pretty irrelevant for another.
+Skilled webmasters gain higher results by doing experiments with different models and choosing what will be more suitable both for them and advertisers.